22KarthikV/ConnectMyDoc-PatientsAPIModule/README.md

     ```bash
     dotnet ef database update
     ```

-## Deployment

-For deployment instructions, please refer to `DEPLOYMENT.md`.

-## Contributing

-We welcome contributions to the CMD Patient Module.
-Please read `CONTRIBUTING.md` for details on our code of conduct and the process for submitting pull requests.

 ## Branching Strategy

 We use a feature branch workflow.
 Here are the main commands for working with branches: